 B.Com. students may offer a wide variety of approved modern languages (see p.
-318).
+312).

-Students desiring to take a language for which lectures are not provided in the foregoing sections should notify the Secretary of the School as early as possible in order that arrangements may be made for them to attend lectures at other university institutions under an intercollegiate arrangement.
+Students desiring to take a language for which lectures are not provided in the foregoing section should notify the Secretary of the School as early as possible in order that arrangements may be made for them to attend lectures at other university institutions under an intercollegiate arrangement.

-Candidates whose native tongue is not English are required to offer English as the compulsory approved foreign language for the B.Com. degree.
-For the courses provided by the School in this connection, reference should be made to the foregoing section.
+Candidates whose native tongue is not English are required to offer English as the compulsory approved foreign language.
+For the courses provided by the School in this connection, reference should be made to Section 4, English.